記事内にプロモーションを含むことがあります

 There are 3 reasons why we recommend it.

-1. Priority is given to learning how to use functions that are actually used frequently.
+1. Priority is given to learning how to use functions that are used frequently.

-2. It's easy to memory what you need to learn when you need to learn it.
+2. It’s easy to memorize what you need to learn when you need to learn it.

 3. When the model is complete, we can do the minimum we need to do.